certified-spec/specPy/doc/specformat.rst

          #C fourc  User = opid56

 ``#O%d *motor name*``
-     Indicates the name of the motors in the **spec** application when the file was created.
+     indicates the name of the motors in the **spec** application when the file was created.
      A ``#O`` can contain up to 8 motor names
      Th ``O``  in ``#O`` is followed by a number indicating the line number.
 This